RPIERIS/HowManyDaysOld/README.md

 ```
     let msPerDay = 24 * 60 * 60 * 1000;
 ```
+I borrowed the above from MDN.
-- Movement of the boxes with the addition of the new Div with the total days since the DOB.
+- Movement of the elements with the addition of the new Div that contained the total days since the DOB.
 I found this article on CSS-Tricks on [Content Jumping (and How to avoid it)](https://css-tricks.com/content-jumping-avoid/).
 It really didnt answer my question.
 The issue for me was that when I added the text the other elements would shift.
+I was thinking in absolute terms and had to shift my mind to a more relative form.
 To avoid this I just needed to add a height to the element when it was initially being rendered.
+This element was placed in the initial load, outside the function, so that it was rendered at the start and not when the function was run.

 ## Further improvements
 - I need an if then statement in case the Go button is pressed without a date being put in.